How to Wash a T-Shirt

 Using the proper methods to wash your t-shirt can help to maintain the look and feel your shirt for a much longer period of time.
 This will allow you to save money and enjoy your favorite shirts for longer.

 To properly press your t-shirts, use the lowest heat setting possible on your iron before you apply it to the surface of the garment.
 Both cotton and polyester are non-resistant to heat, which means that an iron that is too hot could potentially do damage to your t-shirt.
+Learn more on polyester, read can you shrink polyester?

 Use our detailed guide to learn how to wash a t-shirt properly!

-The high majority of t-shirts are made from either 100% cotton, a cotton blend, a polyester blend, or a cotton polyester blend.
+The high majority of t-shirts are light and made from either 100% cotton, a cotton blend, a polyester blend, or a cotton polyester blend.
 All of these fabrics should be washed in cold water to avoid shrinkage, melting, or damage to the fibers.

 Machine washing is the most convenient way to wash your t-shirt, but hand washing is the most gentle way.